dumpstate/mainjs/README.md

 ### OS Signal Handling

-No special OS signal handling - defaulting to `node:cluster` behaviour.
+Primary process listens for SIGINT and SIGTERM signals, then propagates signal to child processes.

-If one process exits, all other processes will receive `9 / kill` signal and the main process will exit as well.
+If one process exits, all other child processes will receive `SIGTERM` signal and the main process will exit as well.
 In this case the main process supervisor should ensure to re-start.